alphagov-mirror/gsp/docs/architecture/adr/ADR044-security-improvements.md

 ## Context

-Currently there are no restrictions on what options a service team puts into pod specifications, which could leave us vulnerable to several attack vectors.
+Currently there are no restrictions on what options a service team puts into pod specifications.
+This means that a pod in a tenant namespace could escalate its privileges to access resources that it should not have access to.

 Examples include: